-Along the Sunshine State's thousands of miles of coastline are more than a few remote, unspoiled natural beaches in Florida where you can escape from life for a while.
+Along the Sunshine State's thousands of miles of coastline are more than a few remote, unspoiled natural beaches where you can get away from it all for a while.

 On a picture-perfect spring afternoon, you would expect the beach to be packed.
 It is spring break, the height of tourist season, but my only companions are a couple of seagulls, hoping I'll drop a potato chip as I eat my lunch with my back to the dunes.